sai-mounika-64/Data_Science_Coursera/README.md

-This is the file where it consists of Course 2 Module 6 Exercies.
+This is the file where it consists of Course 2 Module 6 Exercies - Data Science Tools.